hussnain-lb/Selenium_Framework_For_Beginers/README.md

 ## Execute
 Tests can be run using `pytest`

-### pytest

-- pytest -m "marker name" -vv

 #### Execute Single Test Case
-- 'pytest ./user_interface/tests/test_all_login_cases.py'
+     'pytest ./user_interface/tests/test_all_login_cases.py'

-the above command will run all the test cases that are available in test_all_login_cases file
+- The above command will run all the test cases that are available in test_all_login_cases file

-- 'pytest ./user_interface/tests/test_all_login_cases.py' -k "name of the test case" the above command will run only specific test case
+      'pytest ./user_interface/tests/test_all_login_cases.py' -k "name of the test case"

+- The above command will run only specific test case

 ### Reporting

-- report format = html/junit-xml
+    pytest --html=report.html --log-cli-level=INFO --log-file=pytest.log

+- the above command will run all the test cases adn will create an html report as well
+- when you load the report in any browser you will be able to see logs as well for all the test cases

+### Details About Conftest and Driver
+- we have a directory named as drivers in that directory you need to place the chrome driver with specific version
+- that you have installed in your system for browsing
+- https://chromedriver.chromium.org/downloads use this link to download
+- in conftest file ==> driver.get("https://www.saucedemo.com/") just replace the url of your app